Smallinger/VAC-Checker/README.md

 # HTTPS

-This script dont work actually on HTTPS
+Valve blocked any traffic from any non-Valve official URLs.
+For some strange reason Valve blocks their API when you use HTTPS.
+You can Google the error that gets displayed in console for more info.

-Open the HTTP site of [the friends list](http://steamcommunity.com/my/friends/coplay)
+solution is open the HTTP site of [the friends list](http://steamcommunity.com/my/friends/coplay)

 # Changelog